 Criminals target foreigners, especially at night.

-Home robberies happen often, usually in the evenings or early mornings.
+Home robberies happen often, usually in the evenings or early mornings, and can involve weapons.

 To protect yourself from crime: